Pascal Imbeault

 Biography

-In his work, Professor Pascal Imbeault focuses on the impact of external influences (exercise and nutritional interventions, hypoxia, pollutants, etc.) on adipose tissue metabolism.
+In his work, Professor Imbeault focuses on the impact of external influences (exercise and nutritional interventions, hypoxia, pollutants, etc.) on adipose tissue metabolism.
 All of his research seeks to better understand the pathophysiology, treatment and prevention of obesity and related metabolic disorders.

 Memberships